traefik/traefik/docs/content/getting-started/install-traefik.md

 Grab the latest binary from the [releases](https://github.com/containous/traefik/releases) page.

-??? tip "Check the integrity of the downloaded file"
+??? info "Check the integrity of the downloaded file"

     ```bash tab="Linux"
     # Compare this value to the one found in traefik-${traefik_version}_checksums.txt